Stephen Martin (Australian politician): Early political career

+Speaker of the House, 1993–1996

+On 4 May 1993, Martin was elected speaker of the House in succession to Leo McLeay, who had resigned shortly before the 1993 election following a controversy over an injury compensation claim.
+He was the first speaker given the power to impose one-hour suspensions on members without a vote by the House.
+He unsuccessfully proposed the introduction of electronic voting in the House and was "widely seen as more informal than his predecessors".

+Martin's tenure as speaker was marked by acrimonious and disorderly debates, in part attributed to Keating's combative parliamentary style.
+In March 1995, Keating made remarks to a caucus meeting implying that Martin had failed to control interjections from the opposition, to which Martin responded that the House could "vote me out" if they were unhappy with his performance.

-Political career
+Later political career

-Martin served as Parliamentary Secretary to the Minister for Foreign Affairs and Trade from 27 December 1991 to 24 March 1993 and was elected Speaker of the Australian House of Representatives on 4 May 1993, a position that he held until the election of the Howard government in 1996.

-During his time as Speaker, he became the first Speaker to be given the power to suspend a member of the House for one hour without a vote by House members.
-This was imposed as Standing Order 304a of the House of Representatives Standing Orders, later renamed to Standing Order 94a in 2004.
-Every Speaker since Martin has used the Standing Order on many occasions.
+Following the ALP's defeat at the 1996 election, Martin was elected to the shadow cabinet.
+He served under opposition leaders Kim Beazley and Simon Crean, holding the portfolios of veterans' affairs (1996–1997), sport and tourism (1996–1998), small business and customs (1997–1998), defence (1998–2001) and trade and tourism (2001–2002).
+During that time he completed a Ph.D. at the University of Wollongong with a thesis on financial deregulation by the Hawke and Keating governments.

-Martin resigned his seat on 16 August 2002 causing a by-election which was subsequently won by Michael Organ running for the Australian Greens.
+Martin resigned from parliament on 16 August 2002, citing "political burnout".
+His seat was won by the Australian Greens candidate Michael Organ at the resulting by-election.

 After politics

 After a period as President of the University of Wollongong campus in Dubai, Martin took the position of Pro Vice-Chancellor (International) at Victoria University in Melbourne in January 2005.
 His major contributions were to transform Victoria University's international operations and to create Victoria University International (VUI) as a unit of the university.

 In March 2008 Martin became Deputy Vice Chancellor (Strategy and Planning) at Curtin University of Technology in Perth.
 In April 2009 he took up the position of Senior Consultant with the Slade Group in Melbourne.

 In June 2010, Martin joined the Southern Cross University Graduate College of Management in the role of Professor of Business Research and director of the Doctor of Business Administration (DBA) program and left in November 2010.

 Martin was appointed to the Chief Executive of the Committee for Economic Development of Australia (CEDA) on 1 January 2011.

 In June 2022, Martin was appointed Officer of the Order of Australia in the 2022 Queen's Birthday Honours for "distinguished service to the people and Parliament of Australia, to charitable organisations, and to regional sport and education".